AndrKirienko/exam-freshcode/README.md

 To connect MongoDB databases in development mode, the necessary configurations are available in the file located at `server/src/config/mongoConfig.json`.

+All tasks should be checked in the main branch, except for the Db No-SQL task.
 </br>

 ---